sfu-dis/milliscale/README.md

 * `-optimize_dequeue`: 0: Dequeue transactions based on their CSN.
 1: Dequeue transactions based on their maximum dependency CSN.
 2: Dequeue transactions based on their start timestamp.
 * `-dependency_aware`: Dequeue a transaction if it is the head of the queue and all of its **direct** predcessors are local.
 Also try to place the transaction's log records to the same log as its dependencies'.
 * `-enable_s3=1 -flusher_thread=1 -s3_bucket_names=[bucket_1, bucket_2]`: Using S3 Express One Zone for log storage.
+* `-auto_detect`: Atomically detect the log count base on the buffer filling time and I/O latency.